mengelhard/mmci_applied_ds/ds_glossary.md

 ## Weekend 1

-During and after weekend 1, please work to familiarize yourself with the following terms and definitions.
+During and after weekend 1, please begin to familiarize yourself with the following terms and definitions.

-### Key Terms
+### Intro to Predictive Models

 - **Algorithm:** A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer
-- **Area under the ROC Curve (AUROC):** A common performance metric for binary classification that can be computed by (a) quantifying the area under the receiver operating characteristic (ROC) curve *or* (equivalently) the sensitivity-specificity curve; or (b) calculating the probability that a randomly selected positive example has a higher predicted probability of being predicted positive than a randomly selected negative example
-- **Average Precision (AP):** Also called the average positive predictive value (PPV), the average precision is an estimate of the area under the precision (i.e. PPV) versus recall (i.e. sensitivity) curve
-- **Binary classification:** A prediction task in which the label y belongs to one of two classes or categories (e.g. positive/negative, yes/no)
-- **Categorical variables:** A variable that can take on one of a limited and usually fixed number of possible values.
-Common examples in healthcare include sex, race, diagnosis codes, procedure codes, and medications
-- **Classification model:** A predictive model for which the predicted value is a categorical label
+- **Classification Model:** A predictive model for which the predicted value is a categorical label
-- **Confusion Matrix:** A cross-tabulation of true labels versus model predictions used to summarize the performance of a classification model
-- **Deep Learning:** The branch of machine learning concerned with development of *deep* neural networks (i.e. containing many hidden layers)
 - **Dependent variable:** Also called a label and often representing a clinical outcome, a dependent variable (often denoted *y*) is a value that a predictive model is trained to predict
-- **False Negative:** Also called a Type II error, a false negative is a positive case that is incorrectly believed or predicted (e.g. by a predictive model) to be negative
-- **False Positive:** Also called a Type I error, a false positive is a negative case that is incorrectly believed or predicted (e.g. by a predictive model) to be positive
 - **Feature:** Also called a predictor or indepedent variable, a feature (often denoted *x*) most often refers to an input to a predictive model
-- **Generalized Linear Model:** A generalization of linear regression in which a linear model is related to the dependent variable via *link function* such as the logit function.
 - **Independent Variable:** Also called a predictor or feature, an independent variable (often denoted *x*) is an input to a predictive model
 - **Label:** Also called a dependent variable and often representing a clinical outcome, the label (often denoted *y*) is the value that a predictive model is trained to predict
 - **Learning (in machine learning)**: Adjusting the parameters of a predictive model in order to improve model performance
+- **Model:** A mathematical equation defining a possible relationship between variables and typically containing parameters that can be _learned_ from data
+- **Parameters:** Numeric values in a predictive model that define a specific relationship between the indepenedent variables (i.e. features) and dependent variables (i.e. label), and are updated during learning
+- **Predictive Model:** A mathematical model (see: **Model**) used to predict the value of an unknown (i.e. dependent) variable based on a set of known (i.e. independent) variables
+- **Predictor:** Also called a feature or indepedent variable, a predictor (often denoted *x*) most often refers to an input to a predictive model
+- **Regression Model:** A predictive model for which the predicted value is numeric
+- **Weights:** In the content of machine learning, a *weights* are another term for the parameters in a predictive model

+### Logistic Regression

+- **Generalized Linear Model:** A generalization of linear regression in which a linear model is related to the dependent variable via *link function* such as the logit function.
 - **Logistic Regression:** A generalized linear model commonly used to predict the probability of a binary dependent variable or outcome
 - **Logistic (i.e. sigmoid) function:** An S-shaped function used in logistic regression and elsewhere to convert log-odds values to probabilities.
 It is the inverse of the logit function.
-- **Machine Learning:** A subfield of artificial intelligence that incorporates elements of statistics, computer science, and other disciplines to develop systems that learn parameters of a statistical model from data to make predictions or decisions
-- **Artificial Intelligence:** An interdiscplinary field focused on development of *thinking* machines that process information and make decisions
-- Model discrimination: The procedure in which the most appropriate model has to be identified from a set of rival models, implying that additional experiments will have to be designed and performed during the model discrimination procedure
-- Model, Algorithm: In the machine learning setting, model and algorithm are frequently used interchangeably to refer to the final ready-to-use machine learning method.
-These terms refer to the steps taken by the machine to assess input data and make a determination about what is shown in the data.
-- Operating point:
 - **Odds:** The ratio of the probability that an event of interest *will* occur to the probability that it *will not* occur
-- **Ordinal variables:** A variable that is similar to a categorical variable, but the categories are ordered. *Example:* rating scales / Likert scales
-- Parameter: Parameters are the internal values of a machine learning model that are derived based on the training data.
-For example, the parameters in logistic regression include the weights that are multiplied with each input variable as part of the regression equation.
-If a logistic-regression model were developed to assess the need for a radiograph to evaluate an ankle trauma case, input features may include the presence of bone tenderness at anatomic sites A and B. The parameter associated with each site would be greater than 0, indicating a higher likelihood that radiographs are needed to rule out fracture.
-The overall score would be related to multiplying the presence or absence (1 or 0) of tenderness at A and B with their respective parameters.
-The values of the parameters are learned during a training process to optimize the fit between the available data and the machine learning model outputs.
-- Parameters: A parameter is a number describing a whole population (e.g., population mean)
-- Positive and negative predictive value: In medicine, positive predictive value is the probability that subjects with a positive screening test truly have the disease or condition.
-Negative predictive value is the probability that subjects with a negative screening test truly don't have the disease or condition.
-- Precision another term for positive predictive value:  How close or dispersed the measurements are to each other.
-- Predictive Model: A mathematical process used to predict future events or outcomes by analyzing patterns in a given set of input data.
-- Outcome variable: outcome variable is an event or metric that can be observed and measured in a valid fashion.
-- Predictors: Explanatory or independent variables.
-- Preprocessing: Data preprocessing in Machine Learning refers to the technique of preparing (cleaning and organizing) the raw data to make it suitable for a building and training Machine Learning models.https://www.upgrad.com/blog/data-preprocessing-in-machine-learning/
+- **Probability:** A number between 0 and 1 quantifying a belief about how likely it is that a given event will occur

+### Performance Measures

+- **Area under the ROC Curve (AUROC):** A common performance metric for binary classification that can be computed by (a) quantifying the area under the receiver operating characteristic (ROC) curve *or* (equivalently) the sensitivity-specificity curve; or (b) calculating the probability that a randomly selected positive example has a higher predicted probability of being predicted positive than a randomly selected negative example
+- **Average Precision (AP):** Also called the average positive predictive value (PPV), the average precision is an estimate of the area under the precision (i.e. PPV) versus recall (i.e. sensitivity) curve
+- **Binary classification:** A prediction task in which the label y belongs to one of two classes or categories (e.g. positive/negative, yes/no)
-- Probability: A mathematical tool used to study randomness.
-It deals with the chance (the likelihood) of an event occurring.
+- **Confusion Matrix:** A cross-tabulation of true labels versus model predictions used to summarize the performance of a classification model
+- **False Negative:** Also called a Type II error, a false negative is a positive case that is incorrectly believed or predicted (e.g. by a predictive model) to be negative
+- **False Positive:** Also called a Type I error, a false positive is a negative case that is incorrectly believed or predicted (e.g. by a predictive model) to be positive
+- **Negative predictive value:** The probability that an individual predicted to be negative by a predictive model truly is negative for the condition or outcome of interest
+- **Operating Point:** A specific threshold used to convert model-predicted probabilities into binary predictions
+- **Positive predictive value:** The probability that an individual predicted to be positive by a predictive model truly is positive for the condition or outcome of interest
+- **Precision:** Another term for positive predictive value
+- **Sensitivity:** The proportion of positive cases correctly identified (i.e. predicted) as positive by a prediction model or diagnostic test
+- **Specificity:** The proportion of negative cases correctly identified (i.e. predicted) as negative by a prediction model or diagnostic test
 - **Recall:** Another term for sensitivity
-- **Receiver Operating Characteristic Curve (ROC curve):** A graph showing the relationship between the sensitivity and specificity of a binary classification model across the full range of possible classification thresholds
+- **Receiver Operating Characteristic Curve (ROC curve):** A graph showing the relationship between the sensitivity and specificity of a binary classification model across the full range of possible classification thresholds- **True Negative:** A negative case that is correctly believed or predicted (e.g. by a predictive model) to be negative
-- **Regression model:** A predictive model for which the predicted value is numeric
-- **Sensitivity:** The proportion of positive cases correctly identified (i.e. predicted) as positive by a prediction model or diagnostic test
-- Specificity: The proportion of actual negatives, which got predicted as the negative (or true negative)
+- **True Positive:** A positive case that is correctly believed or predicted (e.g. by a predictive model) to be positive

+### Fields and Subfields Related to Data Science

+- **Artificial Intelligence:** An interdiscplinary field focused on development of *thinking* machines that process information and make decisions
+- **Deep Learning:** The branch of machine learning concerned with development of *deep* neural networks (i.e. containing many hidden layers)
+- **Machine Learning:** A subfield of artificial intelligence that incorporates elements of statistics, computer science, and other disciplines to develop systems that learn parameters of a statistical model from data to make predictions or decisions
 - **Supervised Learning:** The branch of machine learning that focuses on learning a function that maps inputs to outputs based on example input-output pairs- Training (training similar to learning): Model training in machine language is the process of feeding an ML algorithm with data to help identify and learn good values for all attributes involved.

-- **True Negative:** A negative case that is correctly believed or predicted (e.g. by a predictive model) to be negative
-- **True Positive:** A positive case that is correctly believed or predicted (e.g. by a predictive model) to be positive
+### Other Relevant Terms

+- **Categorical variable:** A variable that can take on one of a limited and usually fixed number of possible values.
+Common examples in healthcare include sex, race, diagnosis codes, procedure codes, and medications
+- **Ordinal variables:** A variable that is similar to a categorical variable, but the categories are ordered. *Example:* rating scales / Likert scales
+- **Preprocessing:** Steps taken to clean, organize, filter, or transform raw data to prepare it for another purpose, such as training a predictive model
 - **Vector:** For our purposes a vector is simply an ordered list of numbers, such as a list of input features or parameters in a predictive model
-- **Weights:** In the content of machine learning, a *weight* is another term for a parameter in a predictive model

-### Additional Terms

 <!--